learntextvis/code-samples/README.md

     * Options for R, Python, Pure JS
     * (Explain cons of just in-browser JS)
 2) Shapes of texts
-3) Concordance-views (simple search)
+3) Concordance-views (simple search) -- keywords in context
-4) Tokenization and Simple Counts, stop words  [We explain fancy tokenization happens in the python/r scripts, simple space sep can be done in js.]
+4) Tokenization, Simple Counts, stop words
+    [We explain fancy tokenization happens in the python/r scripts, simple space sep can be done in js.]
+    Word networks come here - and bigrams/n-grams.
-5) Parts of speech
+5) Parts of speech, lemmatization - show how counts change, what POS gets you.
 6) Word clouds -- this basically sets us up for doing tf-idf because simple counts are bad for comparative documents, but tf-idf is better
     * includes a variety of word cloud types -- bubble/networks, regular, maybe my ordered count css version
 7) Time Series - breaking a text into sections, using multiple texts that have time ordering
+    * Maybe simple sentiment via polarity word lists I added to the repo too.
 8) Clustering (if we get to it, or I can add it later, if you help with the cluster-output-to-tree structure for js)

 ## Languages for Discussion